felixplasser/theodore-qc/doc/source/program_specific_information.rst

 ADF - TDDFT
 ~~~~~~~~~~~
 In the new ADF interface all information is read from the binary **TAPE21** file.
-Use the <code>rfile</code> option to point to this file.
+Use the `rfile` option to point to this file.

 To run the analysis, you need to activate the ADF scripts and license, e.g.